maxfahl/ng2-slide-down/README.md

 - Animation duration is customizable
 - Animation ease function is customizable
 - Outputs for when the slide animation starts and ends
-- AoT compatible
+- AoT compilable

 ## Installation
-To use `ng2-slide-down` in your project install it via [npm](https://www.npmjs.com/package/ng2-slide-down):
+To use `ng2-slide-down` in your project install it via [npm](https://www.npmjs.com/package/ng2-slide-down)
 ```
 npm i ng2-slide-down --save
 ```